AndrewKreshchenko/LoadingStreetview/README.md

 _from spring 2018_

 The website is **under development**.
-Fir appeared in .
-Also plan to improve my design.
+Plan to improve my design.
 [See it here](https://andrewkreshchenko.github.io/LoadingStreetview/)

 Used APIs: